-In 2021, we recorded RMB1,290.0 million (US\$202.4 million) interest income and RMB73.8 million (US\$11.6 million) interest expenses, compared to RMB1,341.7 million interest income and RMB228.3 million interest expenses in 2020.
+In 2022, we recorded RMB1,320.5 million (US\$191.5 million) interest income and RMB146.3 million (US\$21.2 million) interest expenses, compared to RMB1,290.0 million interest income and RMB73.8 million interest expenses in 2021.
+In 2021, we recorded RMB1,290.0 million interest income and RMB73.8 million interest expenses, compared to RMB1,341.7 million interest income and RMB228.3 million interest expenses in 2020.

-A substantial portion of our interest income and interest expenses in 2021 was related to the trusts we set up in collaboration with trust management companies.
+Our interest income and interest expenses in 2021 and 2022 were related to loans originated in the overseas markets and the trusts we set up in collaboration with trust management companies.
 In order to provide more flexibilities and access a broader range of investors, we have collaborated with third-party trust management companies to set up numerous trusts.
 Those trusts are administered by third-party trust management companies.
 We are considered the primary beneficiary of those trusts and therefore consolidated the financial results of those trusts in our consolidated financial statements in accordance with U.S. GAAP.